Utilize Existing Advertising to Promote Your SMS Campaign

 A statement or instruction, typically promoted in print, web, TV, radio, on-portal, or other forms of media (often embedded in advertising), that explains to a mobile subscriber how to respond to an opt-in for a particular promotion or mobile initiative, which is typically followed by a Notice.

 Notice, the invitation was direct and clear.
-If you want to opt-in, text pizza to 77948.
-Also notice the bolded keyword and short code.
-These are the 2 most important elements of your call-to-action and should be displayed in a clear, easy-to-read type so that subscribers will easily recognize the keyword and short code.
+If you want to opt-in, text pizza to the text number you choose.
+Also notice the bolded keyword and number.
+These are the 2 most important elements of your call-to-action and should be displayed in a clear, easy-to-read type so that subscribers will easily recognize the keyword and number they are texting to.

 The next part of the call-to-action is creating the proper enticement for opting in.
 This is most commonly done through a promotion/coupon of some sort.
 For subscribers to exchange consent for your text messages, you must provide them a reason to do so.
 This is known in the mobile marketing world as value exchange.
 For example:

-Text pizza to 77948 to receive 15% off your next large pizza when you visit our new location!
+Text pizza to 888-88-PIZZA to receive 15% off your next large pizza when you visit our new location!

 Now, the subscribers will have a reason to subscribe for messages from the pizza shop as they will get a 15% off coupon.